Best Software

 Best fit: enterprise legal teams wanting AI-native architecture without dropping to mid-market scale.

-Less of a fit: Fortune 100 multinationals where Icertis has stronger compliance footprint, or mid-market organizations where total cost is excessive.
+Less of a fit: Fortune 100 multinationals where Icertis has a longer compliance track record, or mid-market organizations whose needs sit below enterprise scope.

 DocuSign CLM